A white colored bathhouse with beautiful architecture from the earlier 1900s in Hot Springs, Arkansas.

 The water is sodium-free and rich in calcium, potassium, and magnesium all perfectly pH balanced (alkaline) for you to drink.

-In fact, Mountain Valley Water is the first bottled water in the entire United States.
 During the 1920s and 1930s, it was served as far as the U.S. Senate to the east and California to the west.

 For any company to stay in business for over 150 years is quite impressive!